When Declaring Bankruptcy – Can I travel overseas?

 The difference when comparing a secured loan and an unsecured loan is that a secured loan has a secured asset attached to it.
 These are assets such as cars or homes, because they are the security for the loan.
-If you don’t make repayments, the bank simply sells the asset and recovers the money.
+If you do not make repayments, the bank simply sells the asset and recoups the money.

-Do not always assume that your loan is secured or unsecured, call your bank or lender to find out for sure.
-There are other security models and different products that banks sell, so if you are not exactly sure, give us a call at Bankruptcy Experts Hobart on 1300 795 575 and we will walk you through your case.
+Do not always assume that your loan is secured or unsecured, call your bank or lender to check out for sure.
+There are other security models and different products that banks sell, so if you are uncertain, give us a call at Bankruptcy Australia on 1300 795 575 and we will walk you through your case.